-Suspected coronavirus case being treated in San Diego County
+Suspected coronavirus case being investigated in San Diego County

-SAN DIEGO -- One person has been hospitalized with what health officials are investigating as the first suspected case of coronavirus in San Diego County.
+SAN DIEGO -- Health officials said Monday they are investigating the first suspected case of coronavirus in San Diego County.

-The County Health and Human Services Agency sent lab specimens to the Centers for Disease Control and Prevention Sunday.
-The results are expected back Tuesday morning and will confirm or rule out the rare respiratory illness.
+The County Health and Human Services Agency sent lab specimens Sunday to the Centers for Disease Control and Prevention.
+The results are expected back early Wednesday and will confirm or rule out the rare respiratory illness.

 If the case is confirmed, it will be the first in San Diego County.